 DIMA LEU [GRAPHICS – PLEASE PUT GREEN CROWN HERE]

 Founded in Italy by the designer of the same name, DIMA LEU hits the fashion spot with collections that cross over between freestyle and elegance, combining comfortable ease with a classic touch.
-Redesigning athletic wear in an urbane way, the brand mixes the time-honored craft of men’s tailoring with its counterpart of two-piece tracksuits.
+Redesigning athletic wear in an urbane way, the brand mixes the time-honored craft of men’s tailoring with its ‘counterpart’ of two-piece tracksuits.
 What’s more, from the beginning DIMA LEU adopted a sustainable approach, offering brand aficionados limited-edition garments wholly made in Italy using deadstock fabrics.
-From S/S 20, thanks to collaboration with Italian textile producers and the use of fabrics they had in their archives, this approach has been extended to most of the collection.
-DIMA LEU is a finalist of the 2020 Who’s On Next? award by Altaroma Fashion Week (the winner had yet be announced at the time of writing).
+From S/S 20, thanks to a collaboration with Italian textile producers and the use of fabrics they had in their archives, this approach has been extended to most of the collection.
+DIMA LEU is a finalist of the 2020 Who’s On Next? award by Altaroma Fashion Week (the winner had yet to be announced at the time of writing).
 Stockists have included Dover Street Market (Japan, US), End Clothing (UK), Opener (Korea), Reebonz (Kuwait) and others.

 www.dimaleu.com